 Now that it’s officially open for business to everyone, you might be wondering if Google Domains is worth it in 2023 and beyond.

-In this review we will investigate the pros, cons, and how you can get a domain registered directly with Google.
+In this review, we will investigate the pros, and cons, and how you can register a domain name directly with Google.

 Table Of Contents